gap-system/gap/README.md

     ./autogen.sh

-Afterwards you can proceed similar to what is described in `INSTALL.md`, in particular enter the following commands to compile GAP itself (for macOS users, see below for a few additional hints):
+Afterwards you can proceed as described in `INSTALL.md`.
+If you are on macOS, we recommend that you take a look at section "GAP for macOS" of `INSTALL.md` for a few additional hints.

-    ./configure
-    make

-For macOS users you may ned to tell GAP where it can find these dependencies.

-For Homebrew, use these commands:

-    ./configure --with-readline=/usr/local/opt/readline
-    make

-For Fink, use these commands:

-    ./configure CPPFLAGS=-I/sw/include LDFLAGS=-L/sw/lib
-    make

-For MacPorts, use these commands:

-    ./configure CPPFLAGS=-I/opt/local/include LDFLAGS=-L/opt/local/lib
-    make

 ## Obtaining the GAP package distribution